 The heart of the IPFW Honors Program is the intellectually challenging curriculum.
 Many Honors courses are designed to fulfill General Education outcomes.
 Honors courses encourage experiential learning, independent learning opportunities, and the ability to personalize the curriculum.
 Through honors course work, students will hone the skills that can help them achieve success in professional and academic environments.

-Students who take advantage of pursuing undergraduate research and creative endeavors under the guidance of a faculty mentor or pursue independent research, have a distinct advantage in the competitive process for admission to graduate schools.
+Students who take advantage of pursuing undergraduate research and creative endeavors under the guidance of a faculty mentor or pursue independent research, have a distinct advantage in the competitive process for admission to graduate and professional (law, medicine, business) schools.
 With guidance from discipline-specific faculty members, all of our honors students pursuing an honors certificate are required to complete a senior capstone research or creative endeavor project before graduation.

 The Honors Senior Project offers students the opportunity to engage in advanced research in their own discipline or develop an interdisciplinary research project or creative endeavor under the direction of expert faculty mentors.
 Students present their findings at an annual Honors Showcase and are encouraged to prepare their work for publication in discipline-appropriate venues.
 The completion of the capstone project distinguishes our students and prepares them for real-world application in their respective fields.

 The Honors Program offers comprehensive, one-on-one advising provided from both discipline-specific faculty and honors program staff, with personalized attention to student needs and academic interests.

 In addition to the general and merit scholarships offered by the University and received by several honors students, the IPFW Honors Program offers additional opportunities for academic scholarship.
 Students are eligible to apply for funds to support honors research and creative endeavor projects, summer research grants, international travel and study abroad, conference travel to present research at regional, national, and international professional conferences, internships, and other academic enrichment opportunities.